ariadnavigo/scalc/README.md

 Unlike other extension systems you may find elsewhere, scalc adheres to a dwm-inspired[^1] way of extending itself: via source code.
-You may add new functions by following the instructions in that same source file, but in a nutshell you define your operations as unary or binary functions returning a float and register them into the ``op_defs`` array, specifying the information that is required.
+You may add new functions by following the instructions in the ``op.c`` source file, but in a nutshell you define your operations as unary or binary functions returning a double and register them into the ``op_defs`` array, specifying the information that is required.
 Don't hesitate sending a patch if you wanna share your function!